Beyond the Classroom

 Students visit the Marine Science Institute in Redwood City where they learn about San Francisco Bay Area marine life.
 The students experience their natural coastal environment and learn ways to protect their local resources.

-Third grade ventures out each year to Woodside Store, Folger Stables, CuriOdyssey, the Academy of Sciences and a class favorite, The Fitzgerald Marine Reserve in Moss Beach.
+Third grade ventures to Woodside Store, Folger Stables, CuriOdyssey, the Academy of Sciences and a class favorite, The Fitzgerald Marine Reserve in Moss Beach.
 The students explore tide pools, the intertidal environment and marine life in this amazing outdoor classroom.

 Students spend three days and two nights in historic Coloma studying California history and the Gold Rush.
 Students spend their nights in tent cabins along the American River and their days learning about the geography of the Sierra Mountains while trying their luck panning for gold.